 Question: I have run my data with Cell Ranger 2 and Cell Ranger 3.
 Why do I see more cells that are MT (mitochondrial gene) enriched from Cell Ranger 3 results?
 Which result should I trust?

 For example, in the figure below, barcodes with low UMIs cluster together (dark blue in UMI plot on lower left, blue and lime green in lower right t-SNE plot).
-The two clusters with the extra cells identified by Cell Ranger 3.0 are enriched for mitochondrial genes, which could be indicative of dying or stressed cells.
+These two clusters with the extra cells identified by Cell Ranger 3.0 are enriched for mitochondrial genes, which could be indicative of dying or stressed cells.

-In summary, a potential side effect of the new cell calling algorithm is that we might end up including more of the poor quality cells that are MT enriched in Cell Ranger 3.0 due to the higher sensitivity of the algorithm.
+In summary, a potential side effect of the new cell calling algorithm is that it may include more of the poor quality cells that are MT enriched due to the higher sensitivity of the algorithm.

 Products: Single Cell Gene Expression